qtproject/qt-apps-neptune-ui/README.md

 Unix system
 Application Manager

-# Folder Structure

-* imports - QML modules and assets to be imported (e.g. import controls 1.0)
-* separated into 'shared' (availabe to apps and the system UI) and 'system'
-* (available only to system UI) boards - visual ui tests for easier development
-* apps - container for the different applications used within the system UI
-* plugins - QML and other plugins needed for fully functional UI (e.g. reading
-* the media from database)

-Please note that am-dummyimports - the Application Manager dummy imports for running within qmlscene/qmllive - have been moved to the application-manager repository.

 # Preparation

 * You need to have Source Sans Pro font installed (see assets folder within the modules)